-Depth profiles of temperature and dissolved oxygen indicate that on June 1 the lake was already stratified.
-The surface levels were above saturation, 10.34 mg/L at Basin 1 and 10.25 mg/L at Basin 2 with shoreline ranging from 9.93 to 10.64 mg/L. At this time, Portage Lake had adequate dissolved
+Depth profiles of temperature and dissolved oxygen indicate that on June 5 the lake was already stratified.
+The surface levels were above saturation, 9.5 mg/L at Basin 1 and 9.83 mg/L at Basin 2 with shoreline ranging from 9.18 to 9.5 mg/L. At this time, Portage Lake had adequate dissolved oxygen all

-On May 1, four storm drains (table 9) and seven tributaries (table 4) were tested coming into Portage Lake.
-All sites were well oxygenated ranging from 7.43 to 10.19 mg/L, except one site Storm Drain #7 at First St, which was at 5.65 mg/L. The oxygen level here was low, which was a similar reading as in 2016 and 2015.
-In the last four years, this storm drain has had very little flow, which could be impacting the oxygen levels.
-In 2017, the flow was very low.
-Storm Drain #5 and #6 had very little flow as well.
-This sampling was performed post a 2''rain event.
-Despise the rain event, flow was low and all but one drain was clear.
+On May 2, four storm drains (table 9) and seven tributaries (table 4) were tested coming into Portage Lake.
+All sites were well oxygenated ranging from 10.53 to 11.29 mg/L, which is higher than most previous years.
+In the past, Storm Drain #7 at First St, has been well below the other drains; but in 2018 it was much higher as well.
+In the past, when oxygen levels here was low, this storm drain has had very little flow, which could be impacting the oxygen levels.
+This sampling was performed post a small rain event.

-In August, the lake was still strongly divided.
-An August sampling was added into the program in 2015 and has been sampled since.
-Basin 1 was stratified and was anoxic at the bottom of the lake (void of oxygen).
-The thermocline in Basin 1 was 20' (whereas in 2016 it was at 30' and 2015 it was at 40').
-Although the thermocline was higher, the oxygen levels stayed more consistent and didn't start declining until 40' and at that point the oxygen levels started a quick drop from 6.4 mg/L to 0.27 mg/L; anoxic water.
-The 2017 sampling showed more oxygen than the previous few years, which had shown a decline in trending oxygen levels.
+In late July, the lake was still strongly divided.
+The late July sampling was added into the program in 2015 and has been sampled since.
+Basin 1 was stratified and was almost anoxic at the bottom of the lake (void of oxygen).
+The thermocline in Basin 1 was 20' (similar to 2017, and in 2016 it was at 30' and 2015 it was at 40').
+Although the thermocline was higher, the oxygen levels stayed more consistent and didn't start declining until 50' and at that point the oxygen levels started a quick drop from 4.32 mg/L to 3.06 mg/L. This is up from 2017, when the 60' reading was 0.27mg/L. The 2018 sampling showed more oxygen than the previous few years, which had shown a decline in trending oxygen levels.
 3.0 mg/L is generally considered anoxic.
-In Basin 2, the surface waters had oxygen levels at 9.17 mg/L (similar to 2016 and 2015) and a thermocline at 20' (slightly higher than 2016 as well).
-Unlike in 2016 when DO levels dropped higher in the water column, the August sampling found oxygen levels dropping at 30' from 7.08 mg/L, at 40' 2.45 mg/L and 0.5 mg/L at the bottom (similar bottom reading to 2016).
+In Basin 2, the surface waters had oxygen levels at 9.77 mg/L (similar to 2016 and 2015) and a thermocline at 10' (slightly higher than 2017 as well).
+Although oxygen levels were anoxic at the bottom (0.93 mg/L), more oxygen was present in the 30'-50' range than in the last few years.
+This is a positive sign.

 In September, the lake was still stratified during the sampling period.
 In years past, both mixing and no mixing has been found during the September sampling.
-The warmer September weather allowed a strong stratification to be found in 2017, much stronger than in the last few years.
-Basin 1 was stratified at 30' and unlike in 2016 and other previous years, it was NOT anoxic below the thermocline (void of oxygen).
-DO levels ranged from 9.89 mg/L at the surface to 7.02 mg/L at the bottom.
+The warmer September weather allowed a strong stratification to be found in 2018, much stronger than in the last few years.
+Basin 1 was stratified at 40', deeper than 2017 and it was NOT anoxic below the thermocline (void of oxygen).
+DO levels ranged from 9.42 mg/L at the surface to 4.91 mg/L at the bottom.
 This is an excellent sign for the lake since 3.0 mg/L is generally considered anoxic.
-In Basin 2, which in many years has already mixed, had a strong thermocline during the sampling.
-Further, the oxygen was saturated from top to bottom, 9.85 mg/L at the surface, 8.29 mg/L in the thermocline and 5.35 mg/L at the bottom.
+In Basin 2, which in many years has already mixed, had a weak thermocline during the sampling.
+Further, the oxygen was saturated from top to bottom, 9.41 mg/L at the surface, 6.46 mg/L in the thermocline and 3.91 mg/L at the bottom.

 Substantial oxygen demand leads to rapid deoxygenation of the hypolimnion upon thermal stratification in the spring and oxygen concentrations are frequently decreased in bottom waters during the summer.
 Depletion of oxygen beneath the thermocline during the summer is a common symptom of eutrophication, and often leads to elevated internal nutrient loading as the result of the release of phosphorus from hypolimnetic sediments.
-The 2017 sampling shows better oxygen levels present in the hypolimnion.
+The 2018 sampling shows better oxygen levels present in the hypolimnion.